moka-rs/moka/README.md

 use moka::sync::{
     // One of the cache implementations.
     Cache,
-    // The trait that provides the basic cache API.
+    // The trait for the basic cache API.
     ConcurrentCache,
 };